Shrivastavpratham/Shrivastavpratham/README.md

 - 👋 Hi, I’m @PrathamShrivastav
 - 👀 I’m interested in Devploment and datascience
+- ✨ I’m Full Stack Web developer
-- 🌱 I’m currently learning Web Dev
+- 🌱 Currently learning Java and Python
 - 💞️ I’m looking to collaborate on open projects releated to web dev,c++
 - 📫 How to reach me prathamshrivastav5@gmail.com